Montgomery County, PA Divorce Lawyers

 Q: What is the difference between a separation and a divorce?

-A: Both separation and divorce involve the establishment of legal terms of agreement through which all affairs are settled.
-Matters that may be resolved in a separation agreement include property division, debts, child custody, alimony, and child support.
-Court approval is not needed for a separation in Pennsylvania so separating couples can discuss the separation of their estate privately whenever they decide to.
+A: Separation simply refers to a physical distance between a married couple, including those living in the same residence, as couples cannot be “legally separated” in Pennsylvania.
+Only divorce involves the establishment of legal terms of agreement through which all affairs are settled.
+Court approval is not needed for separation in Pennsylvania, so separating couples can discuss the separation of their estate privately whenever they decide to.
 Consult a lawyer to know your rights and to draft a separation agreement.

 Q: I want a clean, amicable divorce, but I also want to ensure that my rights and my children are protected at the same time.
 How do I go about this?